danielgatis/rembg/README.md

             output = remove(input, session=session)
             o.write(output)
 ```
+To see a full list of examples on how to use rembg, go to the [examples](USAGE.md) page.
 ## Usage as a docker

 Just replace the `rembg` command for `docker run danielgatis/rembg`.